Georgia Southwestern State University: Library

 Georgia Southwestern is home to the James Earl Carter Library, named in honor of the father of former President Jimmy Carter.
 In addition to the library's own collection, books and other materials may be borrowed from other University System of Georgia libraries through interlibrary loan.
 The James Earl Carter Library also has a cooperative lending agreement with the local Lake Blackshear Regional Library and the South Georgia Technical College Library.

-Other services and materials available to students through the library are audio-visual materials, microfiche documents and current newspapers through the Education Resources Information Center (ERIC) and select government documents.
+Other services and materials available to students through the library are audio-visual materials, microfiche documents and current newspapers through the Education Resources Information Center (ERIC), and select government documents.
 The Library also has computer workstations and a computer lab.

-Student Success Center/Storm Dome
+Student Success Center

 The Student Success Center (SSC) houses several recreational facilities for the campus.
 The GSW Fitness Center is located on the first floor of the Student Success Center.
-The Fitness Center has a full weight room and various other machines including treadmills and stationary bikes.
-The center also has several flat-screen televisions to watch while working out.

 In addition to the fitness center, the SSC is the location of several racquetball courts, the intramural basketball court, a rock-climbing wall, and a Chick-fil-A/Boar's Head restaurant.

 Marshall Student Center

-The Marshall Student Center is the location of the university cafeteria; Higher Grounds Café, a small coffee shop; Provisions on Demand (P.O.D.), a convenience store; the university bookstore and the campus post office.
+The Marshall Student Center is the location of the university cafeteria; Higher Grounds Café, a small coffee shop; Provisions on Demand (P.O.D.), a convenience store; the university bookstore; and the campus post office.

+Third District A & M School – Georgia Southwestern College Historic District

+The Third District A & M School–Georgia Southwestern College Historic District is located on the current Georgia Southwestern State University campus within the city limits of Americus approximately two miles southeast of the downtown business district.
+It is a 13 acre historic district in the central core of a larger university campus, and contains eight contributing properties.